RWLPedal/music-pcbs/README.md

 ![RWL Pedals Mascot, an Osprey](images/osprey.png)

 This is a repository for sharing PCB layouts, and pedal-building advice.
-Most PCBs are for effects pedals.
+Most PCBs here are for effects pedals.

 PCBs shared here follow consistent [conventions](instructions/CONVENTIONS.md) and [control layouts](instructions/DRILLING.md) to the extent possible.
-If you've never had PCBs fabricated and always bought them pre-populated, check out the [fabrication instructions](instructions/FABRICATION.md) - it's easy and cheap to have PCBs fabricated.
+If you've never had PCBs fabricated before, check out the [fabrication instructions](instructions/FABRICATION.md) - it's easy and cheap to have PCBs manufactured.

 ## PCBs